TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/index.md

 Here you find supporting teaching material for the lessons that you find in the student's folder.

-{% comment %}
-List immediate subfolders (one level down) as buttons.
-Compatible with GitHub Pages (no 'push', no plugins).
-Each subfolder should have index.md or index.html with a title.
-{% endcomment %}
 {% assign folder = page.dir %}
 {%- assign dirs_concat = "" -%}
 {%- for p in site.pages -%}